jxshen311/RefDeduR/README.md

 RefDeduR is an R package that supports accurate and high-throughput reference deduplication.
-It is especially useful for large datasets and operates on standard bibliographic information (i.e., It does not require information that cannot be retrieved from a mainstream search engine such as PMID.)
+It is especially useful for large datasets and operates on standard bibliographic information (i.e., it does not require information that cannot be retrieved from a mainstream search engine such as PMID).

 The deduplication pipeline is modularized into finely-tuned text normalization, three-step exact matching, and two-step fuzzy matching